Social Media Intelligence at your Fingertips

 - Audience Intelligence: Deeply know your audience, listen to what they are talking about.
 Understand their challenges and pain points?
 What do they wish they had?
 Who are their clients?
 What events are they attending?
 What podcasts are they listening to or being interviewed on?
 Where do they gather?
-Is it a LinkedIn Group?
-An event in July?
+Are they active on LinkedIn?
+Attending a specific event?
 Once you find them, do not try to sell them anything, simply show up and be helpful.

 - Competitor Analysis: Same with your competitors, keep tabs on what they are doing too.
 This will help to inform your decisions, see what works or does not work for them.
 How are they connecting with their tribe, what do they respond to?
 It is likely the same audience you are cultivating.
 Always operate in integrity, but have your eyes and ears open at all times.

 - Strategic Partners and Vendors: Who are the individuals and organizations that are not competitors, but share the same audience?
 Get to know them, you can help each other grow in countless ways and organically expand your audiences while providing a wider range of services and products.

 - Keyword Analysis: Search engine optimization is critical to being found in the noisy online space.
 The tools and methodology have become more attainable for small businesses, put them to work.
 For most small businesses a solid keyword strategy and understanding of how to effectively use the keywords is enough to make a difference and help you to be found by the right people.